HTGenomeAnalysisUnit/SCE-VCF/README.md

 If you have analyzed a large enough cohort or you have a cohort processed with a similar pipeline for variant-calling, we suggest to consider the distribution of CHARR, HETEROZYGOSITY_RATE, and INCONSISTENT_AB_HET_RATE values across all individuals and mark as possibly contaminated the outliers with values larger than mean + 3SD.

-When evaluating a single sample, based on the simulation results below, a CHARR value of 0.02-0.03 may indicate a subtle contamination (1-5%) and a value larger than 0.03 is strongly suggestive of contamination (contamination > 5%).
+When evaluating a single sample, a CHARR value of 0.02-0.03 may indicate a subtle contamination (1-5%) and a value larger than 0.03 is strongly suggestive of contamination (contamination > 5%).
 However, we suggest to jointly evaluate all the 3 metrics when determining contaminated sample.
 When a sample is heavily contaminated (> 20%), CHARR metric may look good, but you can observe high value for HETEROZYGOSITY_RATE (>= 0.7) and INCONSISTENT_AB_HET_RATE (>= 0.05).

+In the end we suggest the following thresholds for contamined samples:

+- WARNING: CHARR > 0.02 | INCONSISTENT_AB_HET_RATE > 0.1
+- FAIL: CHARR > 0.03 | INCONSISTENT_AB_HET_RATE > 0.15

+This approach classify samples similarly to traditional freemix approach, but it is more robust to contamination of different magnitude and it is more sensitive to subtle contamination.

 ### Simulation results